 The strike was eventually settled by Federal arbitration and a little arm twisting by the Bank of America.
 Many of the artists who left the studio afterwards set up U.P.A. and pioneered the modern 1950's style.

-1942- Bing Crosby records "White Christmas," debatably the greatest selling record of all time.
+1942- Bing Crosby recorded "White Christmas," debatably the greatest selling record of all time.

 1954- New York Police raid the studio of Irving Klaw, the photographer of the Betty Page kinky pin-up photos.
 Klaw tried to appeal to the Supreme Court but couldn’t get a hearing.